SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “No problem, Rarity, I’m glad to help,” Pinkie said.

 Shortly after the conversation had ended, they arrived at Carousel Boutique.
-Rarity opened the front door with her magic and motioned for Pinkie to go first, “After you.”
+Rarity opened the front door with her magic and motioned for Pinkie to go first, “after you.”

 Pinkie Pie walked through the door, Rarity soon followed after and shut the door behind them.